-This produces a grand total at the end of the report.
+This flag produces a grand total at the end of the report.

-This causes file sizes to be reported in kilobytes rather than bytes.
+This flag causes file sizes to be reported in kilobytes rather than bytes.

-This displays only the total for a given filesystem object rather than the individual file sizes of all of the files therein.
+This flag displays only the total for a given file system object rather than the individual file sizes of all of the files therein.

 So, my notion is that using the command du -cks * will produce something that’s a little more meaningful than watching a ton of information fly by at the speed of a raging TTY.
 Let’s see: